-DEAN'S & PRESIDENT'S LIST
+DEAN'S AND PRESIDENT'S LISTS

 At the conclusion of each student's semester, the University will recognize those students who have successfully completed a minimum of 12 graded credits within a single semester (full time).
-Students who earn a cumulative grade point average of 3.50-3.99 will be named to the Dean's List, while those achieving a cumulative grade point average of 4.0 will be named to the President's List.
+Students who earn a semester grade point average of 3.50-3.99 will be named to the Dean's List, while those achieving a semester grade point average of 4.0 will be named to the President's List.
 The students who achieve the Dean's List or President's List criteria will receive a notification at the time of qualification.
 Spring semester recipients will be recognized in the Journey Magazine published by Grace Christian University once per year.